Benedicta-Onyekwere/aws-bootcamp-cruddur-2023/journal/week4.md

 export CONNECTION_URL="postgresql://postgres:password@127.0.0.1:5432/cruddur"
 gp env CONNECTION_URL="postgresql://postgres:pssword@127.0.0.1:5432/cruddur"
 ```
-- Create a `bin` folder and 3 files into it namely: `db-create, db-drop, db-schema-load` for bash scripting.
+- Created a `bin` folder that contain all my bashscripts such as `db-create, db-drop, db-schema-load` etc.
 - Added shebang `#! /usr/bin/bash` to all the files since they dont have extensions.Shell script to drop the database
 ### Shell script to drop the database
 - Added the following codes in the `bin/db-drop` file so that it can drop the database.